-Should you invest in a renovation or buy new?
+Should you invest in a home renovation or move to new house?
 This question comes up frequently when we discuss major renovations and additions to homes nestled in Washington DC neighborhoods or the near Maryland burbs.

 We'll go back and forth on the potential costs for remodeling, upgrading and designing home additions until the homeowner finally says, "gee, wouldn't it be the same or less to just buy a new house?"
 Well, the answer is: Yes.
 And.
 No. These are two entirely different endeavors and cost is usually not the defining difference between the two.
 Let's start with the YES option.